Ligurian language (ancient): Territory

 — Strabo 1923, Geōgraphiká, 4:6:3.

 The Roman regio Liguria at the time of Augustus (7 AD), at the top left of the map.

 By the 3rd century BCE, Roman records (the Acta triumphalia Populi Romani of P. Lentulus Caudinus) began mentioning Ligures in Italy, north of the Magra River.
 This suggests that the Romans recognised a distinct people called 'Ligures' in the Italian Peninsula, separate from the older Greek tradition of 'Ligues' in southern Gaul.
 In the subsequent centuries, Roman military campaigns in the region (including one against the Ingauni in 185–180 BCE) gradually brought to light the existence of Ligures in northwestern Italy, culminating in the formal establishment of the Region IX Liguria under Augustus (27 BC – 14 AD).
 At that point, the Ligures occupied the westernmost part of the Italian peninsula and a portion of the nearby French coastline, extending from Album Intimilium (modern Ventimiglia) to Ameglia.

 Ethnicity

+The Ligures are possibly first mentioned by Hesiod, and evidently survived well into Roman times, giving roughly a millennium of non-linguistic evidence for their existence; the testimony of their language itself is, by contrast, meagre and often controversial.
 Early Greek authors such as Hecataeus of Miletus and Pseudo-Scylax probably used 'Ligure' as a generic name for such distant and partially known tribes, or merely as a geographic reference that had no relevance to their ethnicity.
-To reconcile conflicting accounts, certain sources coined terms like 'Celto-Ligure' to suggest an ethnic intermingling.
+To reconcile conflicting accounts, certain ancient sources coined terms like 'Celto-Ligure' to suggest an ethnic intermingling.
 Latin historian Livy believed that the Ligures represented an older stratum predating the Gauls in northern Italy, while Strabo and others observed that many of the peoples previously described as 'Ligures' were actually Celts.
 In an attempt to resolve these inconsistencies, Strabo proposed that Celtic influence had effectively supplanted the original Ligures.
+The compound ethnonym Keltoligyes is in fact extremely rare in the ancient sources (Pseudo-Aristotle; Strabo) and belongs to a typically Hellenistic class of formations combining a contemporary ethnic with an older geographic or ethnic label, like Celtiberi, Celtoscythae or Gallograeci.

-Writing in the early 1st century AD, Strabo noted that the Ligures living in the Alps were a people distinct from the Celts, even though they shared cultural similarities:
+Writing in the early 1st century AD, Strabo noted that the Ligures living in the Alps were a people distinct from the Celts, even though they shared cultural similarities.